al-nf/acm-wiki/public/tutorials/c.md

 printf("%s", s);
 ```

-Each format specifier has its own designated letter.
+Each format specifier has its own designated character and type.
 Here's a list of common specifiers:

 | Type | Format Specifier |
 | ---- | ---------------- |